vindex10/cicliminds/README.md

 Staging area is the main control panel of the App.
 Here you specify:

 * Regions to focus on.
 You can select a range with `Shift` or specify several regions with `Ctrl`.
+    No regions selected means All regions.
-    * Specify how to aggregate datasets:
+* Specify how to *aggregate datasets*:
-        - years — stack selected projection scenarios after historical.
+    - **years** — stack selected projection scenarios after historical.
 As a result as many plots will be produced as projection scenarios selected, each of them prepended with historical (if selected)
-        - regions - all selected regions will be present in one plot.
+    - **regions** - all selected regions will be present in one plot.
 When unchecked, one plot per region will be produced
-        - models - data points of all selected models will be pulled together.
+    - **models** - data points of all selected models will be pulled together.
 As part of this action, datasets will be downscaled to the coarsed grid among all selected datasets, and time axes will be aligned to each other.
         When unchecked - one plot per model
-        - model ensembles - `init_params` will be pulled together.
+    - **model ensembles** - `init_params` will be pulled together.
 May introduce imbalance, if one model has much larger set of present ensemble members
 * Plot type:
-        - fldmean first - first do weighted mean over the globe, then produce histogram of the variable over the time ranges. (experimental, not yet fully supported)
+    - **fldmean first** - first do weighted mean over the globe, then produce histogram of the variable over the time ranges. (experimental, not yet fully supported)
-        - fldmean last - first produce histograms of the variable over the time range, for each grid point, then do weighted mean over the globe.
+    - **fldmean last** - first produce histograms of the variable over the time range, for each grid point, then do weighted mean over the globe.
-        - avg time — histogram over earth grid points of values of the variable averaged over the time range. (experimental, not yet fully supported)
+    - **avg time** — histogram over earth grid points of values of the variable averaged over the time range. (experimental, not yet fully supported)
 * Plot modifiers:
-        - subtract reference — hide the reference histogram, and subtract it from all the consequent ones
+    - **subtract reference** — hide the reference histogram, and subtract it from all the consequent ones
-        - normalize histograms - when the reference time range differs from the sliding window size, histograms will need to be normalized in order to be comparable
+    - **normalize histograms** - when the reference time range differs from the sliding window size, histograms will need to be normalized in order to be comparable
 * Sliding window parameters (measured in point on the time axis):
-        - reference window size - initial histogram can be produced on the larger time range than consequent ones
+    - **reference window size** - initial histogram can be produced on the larger time range than consequent ones
-        - sliding window size - width of the window that will slide, to produce consequent histograms
+    - **sliding window size** - width of the window that will slide, to produce consequent histograms
-        - slide step - sliding window shifts by this amount of points along the time axis to produce next histogram
+    - **slide step** - sliding window shifts by this amount of points along the time axis to produce next histogram

 When all the controls are adapted to the needs, click `Stage` to add plot blocks to the panel below.